archaeolauren/better-research-software-r/episodes/01-introduction.md

    ![JSON data file snippet showing EVA/spacewalk data including EVA ID, country, crew members, vehicle type, date of the spacewalk, duration, and purpose](fig/astronaut-data-json-single-line-snippet.png){alt='JSON data file snippet showing EVA/spacewalk data including EVA ID, country, crew members, vehicle type, date of the spacewalk, duration, and purpose'}
 2. An R script called `my code v2.R` containing some analysis code.

+3. `spacewalks.Rproj` the R project for this folder.

    <!--- screenshot replacement needed ![The first few lines of a Python script](fig/astronaut-analysis-bad-code-screenshot.png){alt='The first few lines of a Python script used as example code for the episode'} -->